When we consider our pantry needs, condiments are one thing we want to see when we open the refrigerator or cabinet door.

-Ketchup.
-Did you know that ketchup (or catsup, both spellings are acceptable) was not tomato based until the beginning of the 19th century?
-Ketchup applied to almost any slightly sweet sauce that went over food.
-Today’s ketchup is made from vinegar, salt, tomato paste, water, sugar and spices.
+Did you know that ketchup (or catsup, both spellings are acceptable) was not tomato-based until the beginning of the 19th century?
+Ketchup is applied to almost any slightly sweet sauce that went over food.
+Today’s ketchup is made from vinegar, salt, tomato paste, water, sugar, and spices.
 And do you know why it can be so hard to get out of the bottle?
-It’s a “shear-thinning” fluid, meaning it’s tendency is to stick together until a force is applied to it, like tapping or shaking the bottle.
+It’s a “shear-thinning” fluid, meaning its tendency is to stick together until a force is applied to it, like tapping or shaking the bottle.
 While the salt and sugar content is high, so are the nutrient values, especially for anti-oxidants like lycopene.

-Mustard.
-While ketchup doesn’t vary so much from brand to brand, it’s still a tomato based sauce, mustard can be all over the map from the slightly sweet yellow variety to super-hot, tear-inducing, sinus-clearing versions.
-It can be course or smooth, yellow or brown.
-It can contain horseradish, wasabi or honey.
-It’s irritation qualities are so high it was the basis for the earliest chemical weapons.
+While ketchup doesn’t vary much from brand to brand, mustard can be all over the map from the slightly sweet yellow variety to super-hot, tear-inducing, sinus-clearing versions.
+It can be coarse or smooth, yellow or brown.
+It can contain horseradish, wasabi, or honey.
+Its irritation qualities are so high it was the basis for the earliest chemical weapons.
 It has also been used as a topical medicine.
 Mustard really refers to the mustard plant.
-It’s seeds are used to make mustard sauce.
+Its seeds are used to make mustard sauce.
 There are many recipes for mustard, both commercial and homemade.
 Buy what you like, there’s no real winner here.
 No loser either.

-Cooking Spray.
 This is one I should have mentioned earlier.
 I think I left it out because you can use a little cooking oil on a cloth or paper towel and do the same thing.
 But this is a lot faster, it’s affordable and worth having around.
-In addition to regular cooking spray, I also have one that’s butter flavored and one with flour in it for baking.
+In addition to regular cooking spray, I also have one that’s butter-flavored and one with flour in it for baking.

-Worcestershire Sauce.
 I’ve mentioned before that this is really English fish sauce.
 There it’s pronounced Wooster sauce.
 It takes its name from where it was developed, Worcester in England, by two pharmacists named Lee and Perrins.
 It is based on an ancient Roman fermented anchovy sauce called garum.
-In addition to being a great compliment to meat, it’s a must for Caesar Salad dressing.
-I like to use it in eggs, stir-fries and just about any non-white sauce I make.
+In addition to being a great complement to meat, it’s a must for Caesar Salad dressing.
+I like to use it in eggs, stir-fries, and just about any non-white sauce I make.
 It just adds that little extra additional hit of umami.

 Condensed Cream of Mushroom Soup.
 This is one I should have included in the canned goods article, but I forgot.
 The advantage of this is that it can be used for many dishes.
 It’s good for making gravy, braising meat, cooking chicken or making sauces for pasta, potatoes or rice.
 It might seem a bit cliche to use this for cooking instead of just for soup, but it really is a good starting point for many dishes.
 I suggest you buy low-fat, low sodium versions if you can.